andresdelfino/libtls/TUTORIAL.md

 libtls is designed to be able to handle asynchronous io through non-blocking descriptors and an event notification mechanism such as poll (or the various kernel event handlers).
 We'll look at poll(2) here since it's largely portable.

-Ad you may have guessed, TLS_WANT_POLLIN and TLS_WANT_POLLOUT relate directly to poll, and the poll events flags *POLLIN* and POLLOUT*
+As you may have guessed, TLS_WANT_POLLIN and TLS_WANT_POLLOUT relate directly to poll, and the poll events flags *POLLIN* and POLLOUT*

 Let's revisit tls_read and tls_write: